Area Plan

 The State of Indiana requires each of its 16 Area Agencies on Aging (AAAs) to complete an Area Plan on a biennial basis to ensure that limited public funds allocated by the Older Americans Act and state budget are used to meet priority services.
 The Area Plan serves as a roadmap for community investments, helps establish service priorities, and increases coordination and collaboration with other organizations.

-In assessing needs for the current area plan (linked below), CICOA conducted an area-wide public hearing to solicit public comment regarding community priorities.
+In assessing needs for the FY26-27 area plan (linked below), CICOA is conducting an area-wide public hearing on May 12, 2025 to solicit public comment regarding community priorities.
+Comments and feedback may also be submitted via the online form below.
 CICOA also considered data from the census as well as input from stakeholder meetings held during its recent strategic planning process.

-In today’s economic environment, increased demand for services and limited resources cause all of us to do “more with less.”
-These priority needs guide our Board, Advisory Council and staff as we evaluate and fund programs, and as we work with other interested community stakeholders on ways to help make Central Indiana a great community in which to live at any age.
+These priority needs guide our Board, Advisory Council and staff as we evaluate and fund programs, and as we work with other interested community stakeholders on ways to help make Central Indiana a place where all flourish.

 Per the Older Americans Act of 1965, as amended, each AAA must develop and prepare an Area Plan with adjustments made as necessary on an annual basis.
-This updated Plan allows for an extension of the 2022-2023 Plan and covers October 1, 2023 through September 30, 2025.
-The Plan update and extension, if approved by the FSSA Division of Aging (DA), will serve as the basis of agreement between the DA and the AAA and is a requirement to maintain AAA designation.
+The Plan update and extension serves as the basis of agreement between the DA and the AAA and is a requirement to maintain AAA designation.
 The Plan must outline and include certain assurances and provisions regarding services and recipients of services funded with Older Americans Act funds and all other funding sources.

 In addition to outlining the goals and objective related to older residents, their families and caregivers, the Area Plan serves multiple purposes: